 What Are the Biggest Holiday Decorating Mistakes to Steer Clear Of?
 My whole family loves Christmas, and we typically go all out with holiday decorating.
 And now, with all the...

 As a contractor, I can’t help it, but when I walk into a home, I always think about its potential.
 Usually, I can spot areas that are in immediate need of attention – like issues with the building envelope.
 Whether the doors and windows are no good, or if the roof is in need of attention.
 But I don’t stop there.
 I also like to think about what improvements I can make to a home that will help improve the quality of life of the family living there.
 Can we add some cool, personalized features that will make them excited to come home?

 I work with a lot of great builders across North America, and I love it because I get to see what awesome projects they’ve done for their homeowners, and look for opportunities to use those ideas in future renovations.

-Here are five home improvement projects that I’ve come across recently that I just love.
+Here are four home improvement projects that I’ve come across recently that I just love.

 4) An Energy Efficient Home of Your Dreams